Pest Control for Building Owners, Managers, Supers and Workers

 - Provide long-term effective pest control

 If you're a building resident or tenant looking for pest control guidance, visit Pest Control for Building Residents and Tenants.

 The Integrated Pest Management Toolkit for Building Owners, Managers and Staff

 (PDF) is designed to support building-wide implementation of IPM.
 The toolkit includes the following fact sheets:

 - Pest management professionals can register for a Rodent Academy course

-- Building owners and managers can register for the Healthy Homes Training for HPD-Financed Projects
+- Building owners and managers who are receiving HPD financing for renovations can attend the Healthy Homes Training

 - Landlords, Supers, Handymen, Maintenance Workers and Contractors can register for the Lead Safe Work Practices Training for Renovation, Repair and Painting (RRP)

 For more information on integrated pest management, call 311 and ask for the "Healthy Homes Program."